Recoskie/JDasm/docs/Basics.md

 <h2>Video memory.</h2>

-A bitmap closely resembles video memory, which video memory is how graphics are done without a graphics card.
+A bitmap closely resembles video memory, which video memory is how graphics is done without a graphics card.
 The CPU writes red, green, blue values per pixel to the very last pixel of the display's resolution.

 <br />